 - 500 g/ 1 lbs cauliflower Note

 - 2-3 tablespoons homemade mayonnaise or your favorite brand

 - 1 teaspoon mustard

-Divide the cauliflower into small florets.
-Bring a large pot of water to a boil, add some salt and the cauliflower and cook the cauliflower florets until soft but not mushy.
+- Divide the cauliflower into small florets.
+Bring a large pot of water to a boil, add some salt and the cauliflower and cook until soft but not mushy.
 About 5 minutes from the moment when the water comes to a boil again, but keep checking.
-Drain the cauliflower thoroughly and let cool.
+Drain the cauliflower thoroughly and let cool completely.

-Place the cauliflower florets into a bowl.
+- Place the cauliflower florets into a bowl.
 In a small bowl mix together the mayonnaise, mustard, lemon juice, grated garlic and salt and pepper to taste.
-Give the dressing to the cauliflower and mix carefully.
+Add the dressing to the cauliflower and mix carefully.

 - Garnish with finely chopped scallions, leeks, or chives and serve chilled with bread, crackers, or as a side dish.